equinor/omnia-tutorial/exercises/ingest/README.rst

 There are many ways to access files in Data Lake store including through code, using command line tools, through the Azure Portal and more.

 To browse through the Azure portal, you first need to find the Data Lake resource, similar to as we did previously to locate the Data Factory.
-This is called *edc2019dls* (hint: use search).
+This is called *omniatutorialdls* (hint: use search).

 With the Data Lake Store selected, you can use the *Storage Explorer* link to browse the file structure.